davepacheco/registrar/README.md

 --------- | --------------- | -------------------------------
-`"srvce"` | string          | service to use for SRV answers `"proto"` | string          | protocol to use for SRV answers `"port"`  | number          | port to use for SRV answers `"ttl"`   | optional number | TTL to use for SRV answers
+`"srvce"` | string          | service to use for SRV answers `"proto"` | string          | protocol to use for SRV answers `"port"`  | number          | port to use for SRV answers _when a child host record does not contain its own array of ports_.
+`"ttl"`   | optional number | TTL to use for SRV answers.
+See "Using TTLs" below.

-Note that the presence of `"service"` causes Registrar to create a service record.
-The other fields are required.
-So it's not possible to specify a service record without also providing the information required to answer SRV queries.
+Note that the presence of `"service"` causes Registrar to create a service record, and the various fields are required, so it's not possible to specify a service record without also providing the information required to answer SRV queries.